theolivenbaum/resin/README.md

 # Sir.Resin

 This is a search engine and language model framework.
-Its API lets you project a language model onto a search tree.
+Its API lets you train and project a language model onto a search tree.

-It supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics, or cluster IDs.
+The search tree supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics, or cluster IDs.

-Built-in capabilities include interfacing with your language model through natural language, or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).
+Built-in capabilities include interfacing with your language model through natural language queries or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).

-There are a number of models included in the package.
+A number of models are included in the package.

 ## Bag-of-characters model

 The first model is a graph of words embedded as bags-of-characters.
 This model creates clusters of documents that share similar words.

-Natural language queries are parsed into bags-of-characters, one for each term in the search phrase.
+Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed remotely.

 ## Document model

 The second model is a graph of documents embedded as bags-of-words.
 In this model documents gather around "topics".

-Natural language queries are parsed into bags-of-characters then into bags-of-words.
+Natural language queries are parsed into clauses and each clause into a vector.
+A cluster of documents is located by encoding the query expression tree itself as a document through the use of vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.

 ## Topical model

-The third model is a graph of documents represented as vectors, "bags-of-topics", in a space as wide as there are topics in the lexicon.
+The third model is a graph of documents represented as vectors or "bags-of-topics", in a space as wide as there are topics in the lexicon.

 Natural language queries are parsed into bags-of-characters, then into bags-of-words,